SoftyDuck/FalixNodes-Desktop/README.md

    - (?)
 Optimize internet usage
  - Make release automation build .zip file for Windows
  - Installer
-   - Warn if user is using Windows 7
+   - Warn if user is using Windows 7 🔵
    - Custom UI (Windows)
    - Command-line install script (Linux)

 Anything with (?) means it may not happen, but is kept in mind.
+🔵 Means that it has been tested already else where or it's ready to be implemented into the app.